notifi-network/notifi-network.github.io/docs/advanced/multi-wallet.md

     ```
   </details>

-3. Construct a `WalletWithSignParams` array with the public keys and `signMessage` functions and pass it in the `multiWallet` property of `NotifiContext`
+3. Construct a `WalletWithSignParams` array with the public keys and `signMessage` functions and pass it in the `multiWallet` property of `NotifiContext`.

   <details>
     <summary>Code example for Aptos</summary>